Itami-Dev/Itami-Dev/README.md

 # What's up guys 👋

-Hey, I discovered this world about 4 years ago!
+Hey, I discovered this world about 5 years ago!
 I gradually improved myself.
 Let's take a look at my work together.

 ♠
-♠ I have my own Discord verified bot and I know Typescript, Javascript and HTML/CSS.
+♠ I was have my own Discord verified bot and I know Typescript, Javascript and HTML/CSS.